joshuacherry/docker-minecraft-direwolf20-1.16/README.md

 ## Attaching data directory to host filesystem

-In order to persist the Minecraft data, use the `-v` argument to map a directory of the host to ``/data``:
+You will want to create a volume for mounting the container if you want to persist data.

-    docker run --name minecraft-dw20-116 -d -v /minecraft/dw20-116:/data -p 25565:25565 --name minecraft-dw20-116 joshuacherry/docker-minecraft-direwolf20-1.16:latest
+    mkdir -p /minecraft/dw20-116

-When attached in this way you can stop the server, edit the configuration under your attached ``/path/on/host`` and start the server again with `docker start CONTAINERID` to pick up the new configuration.
+    docker volume create --driver local --name dw20-116 docker run --name minecraft-dw20-116 -d -v dw20-116:/data -p 25565:25565 joshuacherry/docker-minecraft-direwolf20-1.16:latest

 ## Running this container as a service on Ubuntu

 If you intend to have this contain running as a service on an Ubuntu VM with docker, you can create a systemd service to manage the docker container by name.

-### Place this in /etc/systemd/system/dw20-116.service
+1. Place this in /etc/systemd/system/minecraft-dw20-116.service

     [Unit]
     Description=Direwolf20 1.16 Minecraft Service